sstafford4/test-forge-backend/README.md

 ## Project Overview

-This sample project demonstrates:
+The back-end code includes:

 - Asynchronous programming with FastAPI.
 - Integration with MongoDB using the Beanie ODM.
-- CRUD operations for product management.
+- CRUD operations for the Test Forge project.
 - A command-line interface (via Typer) for server management.
 - Containerization using Docker.
 - Testing with pytest and static analysis with ruff.